 You would be amazed at how often I get a question about where to see tulip fields or gardens from people planning a visit to Amsterdam in the summer or even at Christmas… No, that is really not possible!

-This spring, Keukenhof Gardens will be open from March 21 until May 12, 2024.
+Next spring, Keukenhof Gardens will be open from March 20 until May 11, 2025.

 Also in this short ‘flower season’, there is a big difference in what you’ll get to see in Keukenhof depending on when you visit.
 Some flowers simply bloom earlier than others, plus, you never know in advance how the weather will be this spring.